JuliaLang/julia/README.md

 * `remotecall`, `remotecall_fetch`, `remotecall_wait`, and `remote_do` have the function to be executed remotely as the first argument in Julia 0.5.
 Loading `Compat` defines the same methods in older versions of Julia. [#13338](https://github.com/JuliaLang/julia/pull/13338)

 * `Base.FS` is now `Base.Filesystem` [#12819](https://github.com/JuliaLang/julia/pull/12819).
-  Compat provides an unexported `Compat.Filesystem` method that is aliased to `Base.FS` on Julia 0.3 and 0.4 and `Base.Filesystem` on Julia 0.5.
+  Compat provides an unexported `Compat.Filesystem` module that is aliased to `Base.FS` on Julia 0.3 and 0.4 and `Base.Filesystem` on Julia 0.5.

 * `mktemp` and `mktempdir` now have variants which take a function as their first argument for automated cleanup. [#9017](https://github.com/JuliaLang/julia/pull/9017)